 We so enjoyed seeing everyone in our community for Rosh Hashanah and Yom Kippur services and events.
 We hope they felt as deeply meaningful to you as they did to us.
-We are happy to provide clips from Rabbi Rachel Weiss’s Rosh Hashanah Day 1 and Kol Nidre sermons.
+We are happy to provide the teachings from Rabbi Rachel Weiss’s Rosh Hashanah Day 1 and Kol Nidre sermons.
 L’shanah tovah.

 The Days of Awe at JRC

 For many American Jews, the High Holidays remain the most important synagogue-going holidays.
 They provide an anchor in Jewish identity: the taste of apples & honey, the sounds of the shofar, and the familiar melodies of prayers and songs not just from our past, but from that of our parents, grandparents, and beyond.
 For those of us whose days are spent with lives intertwined within many other communities, the High Holidays are a time to come back into Jewish time and space.
 We learn what it means to atone, to renew, to mix sweetness and confession, to do them collectively and make them relevant for today.